buddhist-uni/buddhist-uni.github.io/_content/articles/beyond-buddhism-and-animism-psychometric_stanford-mark-et-al.md

 ---
-title: "Beyond Buddhism and Animism: A Psychometric Test of the Structure of Burmese Theravāda Buddhism"
+title: "Beyond Buddhism and Animism: A Psychometric Test of the Structure of Burmese Theravada Buddhism"
 authors:
   - "Mark Stanford"
   - "Jonathan Jong"